Ways to ignore files locally without editing .gitignore

 vim config/database.yml

-# Does not appear in git status
+# Not shown in git status

 git status